-The Endocrinology, Diabetes, and Metabolism fellowship is based at the Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, New Hampshire and includes rotations at the VA Medical Center in White River Junction, Vermont.
+The Endocrinology, Diabetes, and Metabolism fellowship is a fully accredited two-year program with two positions offered annually.
+The program is based at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, New Hampshire, and includes rotations at the VA Medical Center in White River Junction, Vermont.

 Dr. Richard Comi

 DHMC is a 400-bed tertiary care facility that principally serves the health care needs of the populations of New Hampshire, Vermont, southern Maine, and northern Massachusetts.
 Postgraduate fellows have the opportunity to serve a broad panel of patients with a rich diversity of diagnoses and demographics.

 The goal of our fellowship is to prepare internists for careers in academic medicine or clinical practice in the broad field of endocrinology.
 Important components of our training program include inpatient and outpatient consultative services, longitudinal care of individuals with both common and unusual endocrine disorders, specialty diabetes care, endocrine imaging, transgender medicine, ultrasound-guided thyroid aspiration biopsy, pediatric endocrinology, and endocrine pathology.